Git for Collaboration

 Today’s question: How do two people work on the same code without breaking everything?

-Alice and Bob are ATOC students working on a weather analysis project together.
+Catherine and Heathcliff are ATOC students working on a weather analysis project together.

 • They share a GitHub repository